fengxia41103/myblog/content/thoughts/society.md

 I have been doing a lot of thinking recently, about human society.
-There are multiple themes in my life and in my thinkings that we find them interesting, disturbing, annoying, and saddening.
+There are multiple themes in my life and in my thinkings that I find them interesting, disturbing, annoying, and saddening.
 The more books I'm reading about historical events and views, the more I question how a society, or any society, can survive and develop, and whether there is a pattern (or lesson to learn from) that propels